-It was my first time in Tokyo and I found ili to be much more useful outside the 23 wards where English is uncommon.
+It was my first time in Tokyo and even though I have been learning new languages online, I have yet to study Japanese.
+I found ili to be much more useful outside the 23 wards where English is uncommon.
 In fact, I don’t think I saw any foreigners during my time outside the big city.

 The Main Street of Keisei Tateishi, Tokyo